Post-Masters Certificates Admission Requirements

 Would you like to expand or change your advance practice nursing role?
-Are you interested in an area that is not the specialization obtained for your MSN degree?
+Are you interested in an area that differs from your current specialization obtained by your MSN degree?
 Our certificate programs offer opportunities for you to build upon your clinical skills and knowledge, allowing you to explore new professional directions.

-The purpose of the post-master's study program is to provide, for nurse who already hold a master's degree in nursing, an educational route to specialization in an area other than that obtain in their master's program.
-The program is designed to strengthen or broaden the clinical or management capabilities of master's-prepared nurses who are planning a role expansion or role change.
+The purpose of the Post-Masters Certificates Programs is to provide an educational route for a different specialization for nurses who already hold a masters degree in nursing in another area.
+The program is designed to strengthen or broaden the clinical or management capabilities of masters-prepared nurses who are planning a role expansion or role change.

-- Masters of Science in Nursing (MSN) or Masters in Nursing (MN or MS) from nursing program that is accredited by an accreditation agency approved by Department of Education to confer institutional accreditations
+- Masters of Science in Nursing (MSN) or Masters in Nursing (MN or MS) from an accredited nursing program

-- Successful completion with 3.0 or higher in Advanced Pathophysiology, Advanced Pharmacology, and Advanced Physical Assessment in the last 5 years
+- Successful completion of Advanced Pathophysiology, Advanced Pharmacology, and Advanced Physical Assessment with 3.0 or higher within the last 5 years

 - Minimum 1-year clinical experience